-- (1) This rule implements the immunization requirements of Title 53G, Chapter 9, Part 3.
+(1) This rule implements the immunization requirements of Title 53G, Chapter 9, Part 3 Immunization Requirements.
 It establishes minimum immunization requirements for attendance at a public, private, elementary, or secondary school through grade 12, nursery school or Kindergarten, licensed day care center, child care facility, family home care, or Head Start program in this state.
+It establishes:

-It establishes: - (a) required doses and frequency of vaccine administration; - (b) reporting of statistical data; and - (c) time periods for conditional enrollment. - (2) This rule is required by Section 53G-9-305 and authorized by Section 53G-9-308.
+- (a) required doses and frequency of vaccine administration; - (b) reporting of statistical data; and - (c) time periods for conditional enrollment. - (2) Section 53G-9-305 authorizes this rule.